-- Whisk melted butter, vegetable oil, eggs, and milk (or buttermilk) in a bowl.
-Whisk until the mixture is uniform.
+- Whisk the melted butter, vegetable oil, eggs, and milk (or buttermilk) in a bowl until the mixture is uniform.

-- In another bowl add 2 1/2 cups of flour that you have sifted, baking powder, baking soda, and stir to combine.
+- In another bowl, add 2 1/2 cups sifted flour, baking powder, and baking soda.
+Stir to combine.

 - Combine the whisked egg mixture with the dry ingredients, and stir.

-- Sprinkle 1 tablespoon of flour over the blueberries, then add the blueberries to the muffin batter, stir only until they are mixed.
-If you overmix the batter after you add the blueberries the blueberries will burst and turn the batter purple.
+- Sprinkle 1 tablespoon flour over the blueberries.
+Then add the blueberries to the muffin batter.
+Stir only until they are mixed to avoid bursting the blueberries.

-- Fill the muffin tins 2/3 full of batter.
-Top with streusel mixture.
+- Fill each muffin cup 2/3 full with batter, and top with the streusel mixture.